purushotham966/Face_Recognition/README.md

  don't have account in "way2sms" it's better send to mail.
 And you can see the unknown person image it would be saved in a file.

+ main understanding:-
+ 1.If you want to capture your photos firstly create a folder with your name in images folder and while running the creat_data.py the input of name should be same as created folder name.
+ 2.while sending mail make sure you turned ON the"less secure apps".And while login write your email_id and password.